 The Community Participation Plan (CPP) is a new document that sets out how and when Council will consult with the public on planning matters.

-Previously, consultation requirements where spread over a number of different NSW legislative documents and in the Byron DCP 2014.
+Previously, consultation requirements were spread over a number of different NSW legislative documents and the Byron Development Control Plan (DCP) 2014.
 The CPP puts these requirements all in one place.

 Notification requirements will be removed from the Byron DCP and reference should be made to the Byron Shire Council CPP for these requirements.